rurban/smhasher/README.md

 overall speed advantage beats the slightly worse quality.
-See e.g. [A Seven-Dimensional Analysis of Hashing Methods and its Implications on Query Processing](https://infosys.cs.uni-saarland.de/publications/p249-richter.pdf) for a concise overview of the best hash table strategies, confirming that the simpliest Mult hashing (bernstein, FNV*, x17, sdbm) always beat "better" hash functions (Tabulation, Murmur, Farm, ...) when used in a hash table.
+See e.g. [A Seven-Dimensional Analysis of Hashing Methods and its Implications on Query Processing](https://infosys.cs.uni-saarland.de/publications/p249-richter.pdf) for a concise overview of the best hash table strategies, confirming that the simplest Mult hashing (bernstein, FNV*, x17, sdbm) always beat "better" hash functions (Tabulation, Murmur, Farm, ...) when used in a hash table.

 The fast hash functions tested here are recommendable as fast for file